 If caught early enough – before the hair follicles are destroyed, leaving bald areas which appear shiny – Traction Alopecia can be treated.
 The cause of tension should be avoided to prevent further issues and to allow the follicles time to heal with help from expert hair loss treatments that promote regrowth.

-You can find examples of Belgravia patients treated for each of these hair loss conditions in our Hair Loss Success Stories gallery, which features the Before & After treatment images of over 1,000 clients, including those whose results are pictured here.
+You can find examples of Belgravia patients treated for each of these hair loss conditions in our Hair Loss Success Stories gallery, which features images of over 1,500 clients before and after starting their custom treatment courses, including those whose results are pictured here.

 The Belgravia Centre